zama-ai/bounty-program/Bounties/Application/create-regex-engine-tutorial.md

 Your implementation should comply with the following:
 * You are only expected to write boolean `match` logic, no need to determine match location or matched substring
-* You can use external dependencies from PyPI
+* You can use external dependencies
 * You should detect non ASCII bytes and raise/return appropriate error

 Your PR should comply with the following: